 Exploring downtown with your pup is easy and fun!
 They can join you for a colorful stroll through Art Alley, sniff out the presidents residing on each block in the walking tour called the City of Presidents, and even find a slice of doggy heaven in the shade at Main Street Square – however, they aren’t allowed on the turf or in the fountains.
 If you’re in need of outdoor gear head to Roam’n Around, at the Shops at Main Street Square, where they welcome your four-legged companion to join you in the store.
-Down the street from the square is Gallery Six13, a local gallery that showcases stunning art from regional artist, and pets are allowed inside to view with you!

 Well behaved, leashed dogs are welcome inside the world’s largest reptile zoo!
 They’re snooters will love all the florals scents of the botanical gardens and joining the family to take in a variety of reptiles.